LisaMLorenz/README-Node-Challenge/README.md

  MIT
 ## Screenshot:

- It's in the assets folder.
+ See screenshot

 # Collaborators:

- Just me for now.
+ Just me.

 ## Contributing:

- Please email me.
+ Probably email :)

 ## Tests:

- Please email me.
+ Probably email :)

 ## How to report issues or ask questions: